rsandrade/f3-docker-skel/README.md

 **Features**

-    You dont need to stop the "build and run" script to change your project and run it.
+    You dont need to stop the "build and run" script to change files in your project and run/test it using a browser.